nemss/js-exercises/custom-select/README.md

 ## Documentation

-* Create a div element with a class 'custom-select'
+* Create a div element with a class `custom-select`